 Step 1 - differences between events and goals

-Despite apparent similarity, they have significant differences.
+Despite their apparent similarity, they have significant differences.

 Goals measure how well your site or app fulfills your target objectives.
 A goal represents a completed activity, called a conversion, that contributes to the success of your business.
 Examples of goals include making a purchase (for an ecommerce site), completing a game level (for a mobile gaming app), or submitting a contact information form (for a marketing or lead generation site).

-Goals enable also the usage of powerful functionality called "Automated paths".
+Goals enable also the usage of a powerful functionality called "Automated paths".
 We'll learn about it in the next lesson.